TACC/Core-Portal/README.md

     python3 manage.py migrate
     python3 manage.py createsuperuser
     python3 manage.py collectstatic

-    TACC VPN or physical connection to the TACC network is required To log-in to CMS using LDAP, otherwise the password set with `python3 manage.py createsuperuser` is used
+TACC VPN or physical connection to the TACC network is required to log-in to CMS using LDAP, otherwise the password set with `python3 manage.py createsuperuser` is used.

-    Create a home page in the CMS
+Create a home page in the CMS.

 ### Setup local access to the portal: